 3. Burner Quality

-The Monument Grills 35633 propane gas grill comes with five main stainless steel burners, plus a side burner, and a sear burner.
+The Monument Grills 35633 propane gas grill comes with four main stainless steel burners, plus a side burner, and a sear burner.

 The burners are made from premium quality 304-grade stainless steel, making them highly durable, corrosion-resistant and rust-proof.